-DIY Chicken Coop: Turn an Unused Shed Into A Chicken Coop
+DIY Chicken Coop: Convert a Shed Into a Working Coop in a Weekend

 We checked in with author and chicken keeper, Lisa Steele, of Fresh Eggs Daily, for tips to converting an existing structure on your property into a safe, predator-proof coop for your new flock!